francois-le-ko4la/lovelace-entity-progress-card/README.md

   - Go to `HACS` > `Integrations` > `⋮` > `Custom repositories`.
   - Paste the URL of this repository and select Lovelace as the category.
 2. Install the Entity Progress Card from HACS.
-3. Restart Home Assistant to finalize the installation.
-4. Ensure the card is automatically added to your resources in Settings > Dashboards > Resources.

 ## 📝 Usage
 ### Parameters